italia/datocms-dataviz-webapp/README.md

 # Chart Web App

-This application allows you to upload a csv file and use it as a datasource for a series of graphs.
+This application allows you to upload a CSV file and use it as a data source for a series of graphs.

 ## Stack

-The stack is React + Typescript, and use Vite as bundler.
+The stack is React + Typescript and uses Vite as a bundler.
-I have used yarn as package manager
+I used Yarn as package manager

 ## Run locally

-The very forst time, you have to install dependencies
+The first time, you have to install the dependencies

 ```zsh
 yarn install
 ```

-Then you are ready to run with the command:
+So you're ready to run with the command:

 ```zsh
 yarn dev
 ```

-your app is running on port http://localhost:3000
+your app is running on port `http://localhost:3000`